Medicare Tax Rate: Everything You Need to Know

 The FICA tax consists of combined Medicare and Social Security payroll taxes.
 FICA stands for Federal Insurance Contributions Act.
 FICA tax rates are set; in order for them to change, new tax legislation would have to be enacted.

-The maximum amount of earnings that is subject to Social Security tax climbed to $127,200 in 2017.
-This was a percentage increase of 7.3 percent from 2015.
+The maximum amount of earnings that is subject to Social Security tax climbed to $127,200 in 2017 and is now $128,400 in 2018.
+The 2017 rate was a percentage increase of 7.3 percent from 2015.
 In 2015 and 2016, the maximum amount of earnings subject to the tax was $118,500, so it rose by $8,700.
 About 12 million more people will pay more tax due to the increase in the maximum taxable amount.
-This is out of the approximately 173 million employees who will pay Social Security taxes in 2017.
+This is out of the approximately 173 million employees who paid Social Security taxes in 2017.
 The adjustment took effect at the beginning of the year, and it's based on the government estimate of recent real wage growth.

-This jump in 2017 in the taxable-earnings cap is the biggest one-year jump since 1983.
-Part of the reason it's such a big increase is that federal law held the taxable maximum amount the same in 2016.
+This jump in 2017 in the taxable-earnings cap was the biggest one-year jump since 1983.
+Part of the reason for such a big increase was that federal law held the taxable maximum amount the same in 2016.
 It didn't change because there was no cost-of-living increase in Social Security benefits.
 A 12.4 percent tax on wages includes half (6.2 percent) paid by employees and half paid by employers.
-The total 12.4 percentfinances Social Security.
+The total 12.4 percent finances Social Security.

 By the beginning of every year, employers in the U.S. have to adjust their payroll systems.
 This change is made to account for a higher wage base subject to taxes.
-Employers should notify employees who will be affected that more of their wages will then be subject to payroll withholding.
+Employers should notify affected employees that more of their wages will then be subject to payroll withholding.
 If you earn more than the prior maximum of $118,500, you'll have a decrease in net take-home earnings unless you get a yearly raise that makes up for the additional payroll tax.

 A Small Rise in Benefit Payments

-For employees who retire at their full retirement age, the maximum amount of Social Security benefits is $2,687 each month for 2017; this increased from the amount in 2016 of $2,639 each month.
-The Social Security Administration, or SSA, estimates that, on average, the monthly Social Security benefits in 2017 for retired employees will be around $1,360, only a $5 increase from the average payment in 2016 of $1,355.
+For employees who retire at their full retirement age, the maximum amount of Social Security benefits is $2,788 for 2018 each month.
+The amount for 2017 was $2,687 each month, which increased from the amount in 2016 of $2,639.
+The Social Security Administration, or SSA, estimated that, on average, the monthly Social Security benefits in 2017 for retired employees was around $1,360, only a $5 increase from the average payment in 2016 of $1,355.
 It's a very small increase, but recipients of SSI didn't have a cost-of-living adjustment in 2016 because of the low inflation rate.
+The projected average for 2018 is around $1,404 per month, which includes the 2 percent cost of living increase.

 For many people who receive SSI benefits, an increase in their Social Security will probably be offset by increased Medicare premiums.
 These premiums could be even higher for people covered by Medicare Part B if they're still working and have therefore delayed receiving Social Security benefits.